lemieux-lab/bidra_robustness/README.md

 To infer posterior distribution with BiDRA: `./partionBiDRA.sh [nameOfDataset]`.
 Temporary diagnostics files are created for each batch.
 To merge them into one diagnotics file: `julia mergeDiagnostics.jl`.
 Posterior distributions, complete chains results and figures are stored on the server.

+## Do correlation analysis
+To get correlation metrics (slope of linear fit, r2, Spearman and Pearson correlation coefficients) of paramters estimates (Marquardt-Levenberg): `julia MLcorrelation.jl [nameOfDataset]`.
+Results are added to a CSV file.

+To get correlation metrics of posterior distributions (BiDRA): `julia posteriorCorrelation.jl [nameOfDataset]`.
+Correlation metrics are calculated for 4 posterior representations: median, three-percentiles, random sampling and quantile-to-quantile.
+Results are added to various CSV files.